cognitedata/cdf-s3-replicator/README.md

 - `COGNITE_EXTRACTION_PIPELINE`: The extractor pipeline in CDF for the replicator.
 [Learn more about configuring extractors remotely](https://docs.cognite.com/cdf/integration/guides/interfaces/configure_integrations).
 - `COGNITE_TOKEN_SCOPES`: OAUTH access scope to be granted to the token. i.e. `${COGNITE_BASE_URL}/.default`.

-### Fabric Variables
+### S3 Variables

-Fabric Variables define where in Microsoft Fabric that contextualized data is written.
-Data is written in Delta format, which requires a Fabric Lakehouse.
+S3 Variables define where in Microsoft S3 that contextualized data is written.
+Data is written in Delta format, which requires a S3 Lakehouse.
 Tables will be created automatically.

 - `LAKEHOUSE_ABFSS_PREFIX`: The prefix for the Azure Blob File System Storage (ABFSS) path.
-Should match pattern `abfss://<workspace_id>@msit-onelake.dfs.fabric.microsoft.com/<lakehouse_id>`.
+Should match pattern `abfss://<workspace_id>@msit-onelake.dfs.s3.microsoft.com/<lakehouse_id>`.
 Get this value by selecting "Properties" on your Lakehouse Tables location and copying "ABFSS path".
-- `DPS_TABLE_NAME`: The name of the table where data point values and timestamps should be stored in Fabric.
+- `DPS_TABLE_NAME`: The name of the table where data point values and timestamps should be stored in S3.
 The replicator will create the table if it does not exist.
-- `TS_TABLE_NAME`: The name of the table where time series metadata should be stored in Fabric.
+- `TS_TABLE_NAME`: The name of the table where time series metadata should be stored in S3.
 The replicator will create the table if it does not exist.
-- `EVENT_TABLE_NAME`: The name of the table where event data should be stored in Fabric.
+- `EVENT_TABLE_NAME`: The name of the table where event data should be stored in S3.
 The replicator will create the table if it does not exist.

-### Fabric Extractor Variables
+### S3 Extractor Variables

-Fabric Extractor Variables defines the Lakehouse and tables where raw data lands before being ingested into CDF.
+S3 Extractor Variables defines the Lakehouse and tables where raw data lands before being ingested into CDF.

-- `EXTRACTOR_EVENT_PATH`: The table path for the events table in a Fabric lakehouse.
+- `EXTRACTOR_EVENT_PATH`: The table path for the events table in a S3 lakehouse.
 It's the relative path after the ABFSS prefix, i.e. `Tables/RawEvents`.
 - `EXTRACTOR_EVENT_INCREMENTAL_FIELD`: The column used for incremental reads from the table.
 Typically a timestamp or counter column.
-- `EXTRACTOR_FILE_PATH`: The single file path or directory of the files in a Fabric lakehouse.
+- `EXTRACTOR_FILE_PATH`: The single file path or directory of the files in a S3 lakehouse.
 It's the relative path after the ABFSS prefix, i.e. `Files` or `Files/Tanks.png`.
-- `EXTRACTOR_RAW_TS_PATH`: The file path for the raw timeseries table in a Fabric lakehouse.
+- `EXTRACTOR_RAW_TS_PATH`: The file path for the raw timeseries table in a S3 lakehouse.
 It's the relative path after the ABFSS prefix i.e. `Tables/RawTS`.
 - `EXTRACTOR_DATASET_ID`: Specifies the ID of the extractor dataset when the data lands in CDF.
 - `EXTRACTOR_TS_PREFIX`: Specifies the prefix for the extractor timeseries when the data lands in CDF.
-- `EXTRACTOR_RAW_TABLE_PATH`: Specifies the table path a table in Fabric lakehouse which should written into CDF RAW.
+- `EXTRACTOR_RAW_TABLE_PATH`: Specifies the table path a table in S3 lakehouse which should written into CDF RAW.
 Default config supports one table, multiple are needed the `example_config.yaml` needs to be modified to add more tables.
 - `EXTRACTOR_RAW_INCREMENTAL_FIELD`: The column used for incremental reads from the table.
 Typically a timestamp or counter column.
 - `EXTRACTOR_RAW_TABLE_NAME`: Name of the table in CDF RAW to write to.
 - `EXTRACTOR_RAW_DB_NAME`: Name of the database in CDF RAW to write to.